doug-h-rice/virtual-multicomp/README.md

 ```
 This is a picture of the simplified UART
 ```

+## UARTS

+The Nascom2 used the 6402 UART, the Multicomp uses the 68B05 uart.

 /*
  * Multicomp uses 68B50 UART - emulate just enough
  * the control register is addressed on port 80H